-CHEF NOTE: If you finish off your chicken saltimbocca with a little squeeze of lemon and make sure it is seasoned well with salt, then you can enjoy whatever wine you’d like with this recipe.
+CHEF NOTE: If you finish it off with a little squeeze of lemon and make sure it is seasoned well with salt, then you can enjoy whatever wine you’d like with this recipe.

 HOW TO BAKE IT INSTEAD OF PAN FRYING IT

-If you are looking for a healthier alternative to this pan-fried chicken saltimbocca then you can absolutely bake it in the oven.
+If you are looking for a healthier alternative to this version then you can absolutely bake it in the oven.

 Start by placing it on a sheet tray lined with parchment paper or sprayed with non-stick spray.

-Make the sauce separate in a large sauté pan and serve alongside the baked chicken saltimbocca.
+Make the sauce separate in a large sauté pan and serve alongside the baked chicken.

-- CHEF NOTE: Baking chicken saltimbocca will not have the same caramelization on the prosciutto, chicken or sage like it does when being pan fried.
+- CHEF NOTE: Baking it will not have the same caramelization on the prosciutto, chicken or sage like it does when being pan fried.